Loading

 Subordinate legislation in the form of Rules is required to give effect to some of the measures under the Cyber Security Act 2024.

-The first Security Standards for Smart Devices Rules covering consumer-grade smart devices will come into effect 12 months from the registration of the Rules.
-This will allow for industry to become acquainted with their obligations under the legislation.
+The first Security Standards for Smart Devices Rules covering consumer-grade smart devices will take effect 12 months from the registration of the Rules.
+This will allow for industry to become familiar with their obligations under the legislation.
 Over this period, government will also develop and publish other guidance materials for industry and consumers.
 These will raise awareness about the Rules and cyber security for smart devices more broadly.

 pop-up content starts